Fighting Depression One Day at a Time

 I have struggled with depression my whole life and I hate it.
 I hate that I let it control me and hate that I feel helpless to do anything about it sometimes.
 I hate what it makes me say and I hate what it makes me do.

 Depression makes no sense.
 It's completely ridiculous and pointless and yet it won't just go away no matter what you tell yourself.
 It's such a conflict between mind and heart, between thinking and feeling.
 The battle is exhausting and seemingly never-ending.
 It's a bitter cycle.
 And it's a messy and convoluted experience.
-It feels different to each person but perhaps you can see yourself or someone you know in this.
+It feels different to each person but perhaps you can see yourself or someone you know in the following paragraphs.

 You feel isolated, left out, so alone.
 So heartbroken without reason.
 Your thoughts are dark and hopeless.
 It feels like there is no way out of this maze in your mind.
 You don't particularly like your maze but it's also a comfort of sorts.
 You want to stay safe but you're also trapped.